Is Zoom Video Communications Inc. (ZM) a Keeper?

 Barclays gave a rating of “Equal Weight” to ZM, setting the target price at $270 in the report published on October 21st of the current year.

-Volatility was left at 3.11%, however, over the last 30 days, the volatility rate increased by 3.89%, as shares surge +1.14% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -25.64% lower at present.
+Volatility was left at 3.37%, however, over the last 30 days, the volatility rate increased by 3.72%, as shares sank -3.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -11.59% lower at present.

-During the last 5 trading sessions, ZM fell by -7.81%, which changed the moving average for the period of 200-days by -30.98% in comparison to the 20-day moving average, which settled at $273.54.
-In addition, Zoom Video Communications Inc. saw -23.40% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ZM rose by +1.47%, which changed the moving average for the period of 200-days by -30.95% in comparison to the 20-day moving average, which settled at $270.73.
+In addition, Zoom Video Communications Inc. saw -21.82% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ZM starting from Steckelberg Kelly, who sale 6,700 shares at the price of $265.59 back on Nov 05.
-After this action, Steckelberg Kelly now owns 0 shares of Zoom Video Communications Inc., valued at $1,779,450 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ZM starting from Yuan Eric S., who sale 15,625 shares at the price of $260.32 back on Nov 09.
+After this action, Yuan Eric S. now owns 0 shares of Zoom Video Communications Inc., valued at $4,067,483 using the latest closing price.

-Eschenbach Carl M., the Director of Zoom Video Communications Inc., sale 184 shares at $285.00 during a trade that took place back on Nov 02, which means that Eschenbach Carl M. is holding 0 shares at $52,440 based on the most recent closing price.
+Yuan Eric S., the Chief Executive Officer of Zoom Video Communications Inc., sale 80,529 shares at $260.40 during a trade that took place back on Nov 09, which means that Yuan Eric S. is holding 0 shares at $20,969,393 based on the most recent closing price.

 Stock Fundamentals for ZM